Learn about all of the main features of ScriptRunner.

 On the Script Fragments page, you can update web items and panels.
 This page includes both a custom web section, item, and provider; as well as built-in script fragments for user interface (UI) changes.
 Most of ScriptRunner deals with content and information, but script fragments allow you to use ScriptRunner for UI changes.

-ScriptRunner .Features v6.33.0 allow you to run your own code at regular intervals.
+ScriptRunner Jobs allow you to run your own code at regular intervals.

-On the Script JQL Functions page, you can see all the additional JQL functions from ScriptRunner that you can use on your instance.
-You enable and disable script JQL functions from the UPM in the Modules section.
+On the JQL Functions page, you can see all the additional JQL functions from ScriptRunner that you can use on your instance.
+You can enable and disable JQL functions from the UPM.

-Manage your .groovy script files and folders using the ScriptRunner .Features v6.33.0.
+Manage your .groovy script files and folders using the ScriptRunner Script Editor.
 Reuse and share scripts across an instance without the need for FTP services or server administrators.
 With the Script Editor, you can create, edit, move, save, rename, and delete .groovy script files and folders in root folders from the ScriptRunner front-end.

 The ScriptRunner Mail Handler expands on Jiras built-in feature and allows users to run groovy scripts when a message is received.
 The Mail Handler is available through the System administration menu, under Incoming Mail.